Pakistan–Qatar relations: COVID-19 pandemic

 During the COVID-19 pandemic, Qatar provided urgent medical assistance to Pakistan including testing kits, oxygen devices and food.

 Event of the Arab countries cutting ties

 On 5 June 2017, 5 Arab countries: Saudi Arabia, Egypt, Yemen, UAE and Bahrain cut ties with Qatar.
 Pakistan has stated that "At the moment there is nothing on Qatar issue, (we) will issue a statement if some development takes place," -Nafees Zakaria, spokesman of Pakistan's Foreign Ministry.
-Pakistan is unsure who to support in the issue.
+Pakistan was unsure who to support in the issue.

 2022 Pakistan floods

 After the 2022 Pakistan floods, Qatar established an air bridge with the Qatari Emiri Air Force and sent urgent aid to Pakistan including food, tents and hygiene kits.